It is a learning difficulty that mainly affects the skills involved in reading and spelling words.

 In later grades of primary and secondary

-- As mathematics implies more language, greater mathematical difficulties.
+- As mathematics implies more language, more significant mathematical difficulties.

 - Difficulty completing tasks that involve reading large passages of text.

 - Problems with the comprehension of the reading passages.